Updated: Oct 9

 Here’s a look at what CBT is, and how the steps of CBT can make a difference.

 Cognitive behavioral therapy, or CBT, focuses on changing unhelpful thoughts.
 By changing negative patterns of thinking, you can find relief from anxiety, depression, and more.
 The effective CBT steps can seem like magic, and they're also based in science.

 CBT therapy techniques, especially when practiced over time, actually rewire the brain to think differently.
 This can change your mood in the short-term as well as long haul.
 CBT has been shown to help with the following areas, among others:

 Calming anxiety, and anxiety disorders

 Common medical disorders, like diabetes and fibromyalgia

-I often use this thought-changing strategy when helping people process past trauma.
-For that, we use a targeted version of cognitive behavioral therapy that focuses in on the difficult thoughts relating to the trauma.
+For conditions like PTSD, therapists often use an even more targeted version of cognitive behavioral therapy that focuses in on the difficult thoughts relating to the trauma.
 In trauma-focused therapies, the negative thoughts that occur are often based on shame about what happened.